-After that, if the file is an image file, it is scanned for an image structure record.
-If the compression flag is non zero, than the data field is decompressed and the primary header corrected accordingly (data field length).
+If the file is an image file, it is scanned for an image structure record.
+If the compression flag is non-zero, then the data field is decompressed and the primary header corrected accordingly (data field length).

 The resulting file is the service data unit (S_SDU) forwarded to the presentation layer.